-Finally, you will see the LXDE Linux Desktop environment on Android for the Ubuntu which further installed UserLAnd app on Android.
+Finally, you will see the LXDE Linux Desktop environment on Android for Ubuntu which further installed the UserLAnd app on Android.

 If you want to kill or stop the vncservice then use the below command:

-sudo vncserver -kill
+vncserver -kill :*

-In this way, we can use this app to have Ubuntu for fun and experiment Linux on an Android phone or tablet.
+In this way, we can use this app to have Ubuntu for fun and experiment with Linux on an Android phone or tablet.